rarescovei5/VSC-Snippet-Extension/README.md

   - A custom name (editable)
   - A list of snippet IDs
   - A delete button
-- Snippets are added via drag-and-drop
+- Snippets are added/removed via drag-and-drop
 - Folder changes persist using `localStorage`

 ## 📤 API Endpoints (Backend Required)